 About

-Mai-Linh Hong's creative writing and scholarly research explore the imaginative ways refugees interact with landscape, place, community, and each other.
+Mai-Linh Hong's creative and scholarly writings explore the imaginative ways refugees interact with landscape, place, community, and each other.

 Throughout her work, Dr. Hong strives to enact a refugee politics of care, an orientation towards community and social justice informed by her family's lived experience as Vietnamese refugees.